mosesn/vermont/README.md

 ## vermont
-experimental library for upgrading version
+experimental library for upgrading versions

 ## motivation
 upgrading versions is really hard, but also really super useful, in case you ever want to change